What to Do if You’ve Forgotten Your Password on the Galaxy Note 10

 - Select “Samsung Galaxy Note” from the list that appears on the screen.
 If you don’t see it on the list, your phone is not tied to that account.

-- Enter a new password and hit “Lock.”
+- Enter your password and confirm.

-Samsung provides its users with a security feature that works just like Android Device Manager, but instead of using your Google credentials, you can sign in with your Samsung account.
+Samsung provides its users with a security feature that works just like the Android Device Manager, but instead of using your Google credentials, you can sign in with your Samsung account.
 The method works only if you have registered your Note 10 on Samsung’s website previously.
 Here is what you have to do: